Camping Wilsons Promontory: The Complete Travel Guide

 Refuge Cove Camping

-One of my fav Refuge Cove is another wonderful beach near Sealers Cove.
-The campground there is pretty basic, but you'll find toilets and a creek where you can get water.
-Just like the other campgrounds, you have to treat the water before you drink it.
-Make sure you book in advance if you want to stay here, limited spots are available.
+One of my absolute favs 🤩, Refuge Cove is another stunning beach near Sealers Cove.
+The campground is pretty basic but has toilets and a creek where you can get water.
+Just like the other campgrounds, you'll need to treat the water before drinking it.
+Be sure to book in advance if you want to stay here—spots are limited.
+Booked per person – around AU$ 8.
+You can make your reservation through Parks Victoria here.

 After a day of exploring the stunning beaches and hiking trails of Wilsons Prom, there's nothing quite like relaxing in a camping hammock.
 Find a couple of sturdy trees at your Refuge Cove campsite, hang up your hammock, and unwind as you sway gently in the breeze.
 It's the perfect way to rejuvenate for the adventures ahead.